JornWildt/Mason/Documentation/Mason-draft-2.md

 #### Control property `schema` (optional)
 This property is OPTIONAL.
 If present it MUST be an object representing a schema definition describing the possible structure of the request body.

-If `encoding` is either "json" or "json+files" then the schema should describe the JSON data.
+If `encoding` is either "json" or "json+files" then the schema should describe the JSON data. `schema` handling is not defined for other encoding types.

 The default schema language is [JSON schema](http://json-schema.org/).